 Founding unicorns, throwing huge events, raising lots of money, etc. holds no weight in the present.
 The home runs of yesterday do not win the games of today.
 Make sure any previous success stemmed from innate skills, connections, values, etc. that the person holds.
 Too often people get lucky and find themselves in success, but cannot recreate such success.
 Many founders of some of the largest institutions in the world now find themselves poor and failing, because everything they did before was more luck and they struggle at replicating the value.

 There are plenty of fish in the sea.
 If you have not interacted with someone, chances are a connection of yours has.
 If you want to figure out if someone is a fish or a shark, talk to your friends and gauge feedback.
 Almost all investors will require a vote-of-confidence from a trusted companion.
 You should use a similar standard for yourself.

 Too many times people will jump into a business venture with someone they just met.
 This will almost always turn out poorly.
 Wait until you know someone inside and out and a have deep understanding and trust for their thought process and experience.
 This is the only way to avoid frauds.
 A good rule of thumb, is to take a vacation with someone, because at that point you know someone enough to work with them and can guess how your personalities will mesh.

 Conversely, if you smell a single whiff of illegitimacy or just don’t think things are working, then you need to cut it off immediately.
 Waiting to terminate the relationship will only extend the damage.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.